 I wish the camera work was more steady for the long and medium shots.
 It looked like someone was holding the camera for a long period of time and the large heavy machine started to tilt.

 The film shows a lot of difference in performance and focus for a first time director who was also the lead.
 For a comedy, it’s didn’t seem like a ha-ha comedy when I was watching it but just in storytelling structure.
 The humour just did land that well for me.
 The setups to the jokes and punchlines weren’t hit.
 For example, when Kit was working late a co-worker was just walking around with a floor lamp switched on heading home to watch news documentaries about young professional women being murdered in her area late at night while being a young professional woman leaving late at her job.
 It sounds funny but when I watched that scene it could of been funnier if the delivery emphasized more about news documentaries instead rushing out of there.
-When re-watching the film, there are a lot of scenes that could have been funnier and expanded on better but as someone who did comedy before, comedy can be hard for the first try around especially directing comedy which is hard to do.
+When re-watching the film, there are a lot of scenes that could have been funnier and expanded on better but as someone who did comedy before (improv and some plays), comedy can be hard for the first try around especially directing comedy which is harder to do.
 At most this film is a mediocre goodbye to childhood with the lead clinging on with her dear life to rainbows, glitter and unicorns.
 Sadly, the whole movie just like the main character as the potential to be better.

 Unfortunately, the film when through a social media bashing when it first came out because of what Brie Larson said about critics when she was promoting Captain Marvel.
 This film received more negative attention for all the wrong reasons which is very sad and unfortunate.